kreate-art/kreate-index/README.md

 # teiki-index

-Teiki index implementation in Generation I
+This repository contains the Teiki index implementation in Generation I.

 ## Docker